 Focuses on practical skills and critical thinking about the responsible conduct of research, highlighting the nine areas of instruction required by the National Institutes of Health (NIH) and National Science Foundation (NSF).
 Features speakers with expertise in various areas of professionalism and research ethics.
 This course is required for all doctoral students.
 Graded on a Pass/Unsatisfactory basis.
 (Fall, Spring)

-Learn the fundamental elements that characterize not only methodologically grounded but also morally appropriate scientific research.
-Class discussion and readings will focus on key issues in biomedical and behavioral research including informed consent, privacy and confidentiality, risk-benefit assessments, mechanisms for protecting animal and human research subjects, international research, vulnerable populations, conflicts of interest and data management, publication ethics, intellectual property issues and the politics of research.
-(Fall only)
+Designed to identify the fundamental elements that characterize not only methodologically grounded but also morally appropriate scientific research.
+Class discussion and readings focus on key issues in biological and behavioral research including informed consent, privacy and confidentiality, risk-benefits assessments, mechanisms for protecting animal and human research subjects, international research, vulnerable populations, conflicts of interest and data management, publication ethics, intellectual property issues and the politics of research.